 Many thanks goes out to our Board for their support of this initiative!

-We would like to acknowledge the following for their kindness, time, mentoring and/or support at some point for Ni Hao Children’s Community:
+We would like to acknowledge the following for their kindness, time or support at some point for Ni Hao Children’s Community:

 - Jo (Joanne) Hodgson, Moving 2 the Beat – a singer, opera star, theatre performer and voice tutor!

 - Maggie Zhou, Chairperson/Principal, Wellington Chinese Language School

 - Confucius Institute at Victoria University of Wellington

 - Louise & Katie from Community Comms Collective